Guam “Where America’s Day Begins”. Living in Guam, Resorts

 Location

-Guam is an unincorporated territory of the United States located in Micronesia.
-It is the largest and southernmost island in the Mariana Islands archipelago.
-Guam’s closest neighbors are the Northern Mariana Islands to the north, the Federated States of Micronesia to the southwest, and the Philippines to the south.
+Guam is a US territory in Micronesia.
+It is the largest and southernmost island in the Mariana Islands.
+Guam is next to the Northern Mariana Islands, the Federated States of Micronesia, and the Philippines.

-The island is located approximately 3,300 miles west of Honolulu, 1,550 miles south of Tokyo, and 1,500 miles east of Manila.
-At 212 square miles, Guam is the largest island in Micronesia and the 32nd largest island in the United States.
+Guam is about 3,300 miles west of Honolulu, 1,550 miles south of Tokyo, and 1,500 miles east of Manila.
+Guam is the largest island in Micronesia and the 32nd largest in the US.

 Climate

-Guam has a consistently warm tropical marine climate, with average temperatures ranging from 81°F to 88°F. The weather is hot and humid throughout the year, though it is noticeably rainier from July through November.
-Thanks to the steady trade winds, the heat and humidity are reasonably comfortable.
-Typhoons are a potential threat during the wet season.
+Guam has a warm tropical marine climate, with average temperatures from 81°F to 88°F. It’s hot and humid all year, but rainier from July to November.
+The trade winds make the heat and humidity more bearable.
+Typhoons are a risk during the wet season.

 Topography

-The topography of Guam is varied, with a mountainous southern region and hilly central plateau surrounded by coastal plains.
-The island was formed from two volcanoes, giving it volcanic hills and mountains.
-The highest point is Mount Lamlam at 1,332 feet above sea level.
-Much of the north and central regions of Guam are characterized by rugged limestone hills, steep cliffs, sinkholes and caves.
-The coastal areas are lined with sandy beaches, mangrove forests and coral reefs.
+Guam has mountains in the south and a hilly central plateau with coastal plains.
+Two volcanoes formed the island, creating volcanic hills and mountains.
+Mount Lamlam is the highest point at 1,332 feet above sea level.
+The north and center of Guam have rugged limestone hills, steep cliffs, sinkholes, and caves.
+The coast has sandy beaches, mangrove forests, and coral reefs.

 Natural Resources

-Guam’s natural resources include fish, crabs, minerals and wildlife.
-The ocean waters teem with fish like tuna, mahi mahi, grouper and snapper.
-Edible crabs like coconut and hermit crabs are abundant in coastal areas.
-Guam has sizable deposits of aluminum, gold, titanium, iron and cobalt minerals.
-Flora and fauna include coconut palms, pandanus trees, sea turtles, feral pigs and deer, along with endemic bird species.
-Coral reefs harbor a diverse marine ecosystem.
+Guam has fish, crabs, minerals, and wildlife.
+The ocean is full of fish, including tuna, mahi-mahi, grouper, and snapper.
+There are lots of edible crabs in coastal areas.
+Guam has large deposits of aluminum, gold, titanium, iron, and cobalt.
+There are coconut palms, pandanus trees, sea turtles, wild pigs and deer, and native birds.
+Coral reefs are home to a variety of marine life.

 Landmarks

-The island has many distinctive natural and manmade landmarks.
-Two Lovers Point showcases dramatic seaside cliffs in Tumon Bay.
-Puntan Dos Amantes is a scenic natural stone arch.
-Fort Soledad is the remains of a Spanish colonial fort with panoramic ocean views.
-Tumon Bay features a popular resort area with tropical beaches.
-Two historic lighthouses, Agana and Point Udall, offer beautiful vistas.
-The Latte Stone Park contains the ancient megalithic pillars built by the early Chamorros.
+The island has many landmarks.
+Two Lovers Point has dramatic seaside cliffs in Tumon Bay.
+Puntan Dos Amantes is a stone arch.
+Fort Soledad is a Spanish colonial fort with ocean views.
+Tumon Bay has a resort area with tropical beaches.
+Two historic lighthouses offer beautiful views.
+The Latte Stone Park has ancient megalithic pillars built by the early Chamorros.

 Beaches

-Some of Guam’s most popular beaches include Tumon Bay, Gun Beach, Tanguisson Beach, Ipan Beach and Ypao Beach.
-Tumon Bay has clear waters, white sand and resorts.
-Gun Beach draws visitors to its calm swimming area.
-Tanguisson Beach is known for stunning sunsets and fishing.
-Ipan Beach features a scenic cove with palm trees.
-Ypao Beach Park has facilities for picnics and BBQs.
-Nearly every part of the island coastline features pretty beaches for swimming, snorkeling or sunbathing.
+Guam has many popular beaches, including Tumon Bay, Gun Beach, Tanguisson Beach, Ipan Beach, and Ypao Beach.
+Tumon Bay has clear waters, white sand, and resorts.
+Gun Beach is a great place to swim.
+Tanguisson Beach is known for sunsets and fishing.
+Ipan Beach has a beautiful cove with palm trees.
+Ypao Beach Park has picnic areas and BBQs.
+The island has many beaches for swimming, snorkeling, and sunbathing.

 Waterfalls

-Tumon Bay Waterfall and Ypao Beach Park Waterfall allow visitors to enjoy swimming in fresh waterfall pools.
-Pago Bay Falls has a scenic lookout point above a tiered cascade.
-Talofofo Falls consists of an upper and lower waterfall with a hiking trail connecting them.
-Lamlam Falls plunges into a gorge along the Cross Island Road.
-Cetti Bay Waterfall flows through thick jungle vegetation.
-Shower falls are found at Shrine Falls, Togcha Falls and Taguan Falls.
+You can swim in a freshwater waterfall at Tumon Bay Waterfall and Ypao Beach Park Waterfall.
+Pago Bay Falls has a lookout above a cascade.
+Talofofo Falls has two waterfalls and a hiking trail between them.
+Lamlam Falls is in a gorge along Cross Island Road.
+Cetti Bay Waterfall flows through thick jungle.
+Shower falls are at Shrine Falls, Togcha Falls, and Taguan Falls.

 History